rescued-animals-platform/adoption-service/README.md

 3. Run integration tests with:

-        make integration-test
+        make test.integration

 4. Run api tests with:

-        make api-test
+        make test.api

 5. Run all tests (unit, integration, and api) with:

-        make all-test
+        make test.all

 6. Deploy only the application dependencies (useful when running integration/api tests from the IDE) with:

-        make deploy-dependencies-only
+        make deploy.dependencies-only

 7. Local deployment of the adoption service (useful when running api tests from the IDE and for manual local testing):

         make deploy

-   Un-deploy all containers with `make undeploy`
+   Un-deploy all containers with `make clean`

 Check the **Makefile** file to discover more tasks.
+Or simply execute `make` to see usage documentation.

 # Postman collection with sample requests